10 Restaurants in St. Louis to Eat Well (and Cheaply!)

 Lona’s Lil Eats

-Another affordable vegan-friendly option, Lona’s Lil Eats is a beloved Fox Park locale, with a focus on Asian-fusion fare.
+Another affordable vegan-friendly option, Lona’s Lil Eats is a beloved Fox Park locale with a focus on Asian-fusion fare.
 Try one of the Lona’s platters or create your own, with your choice of filling, protein and sauce.
 We love the rice paper wraps, which are large enough to last for at least two meals without draining your wallet.
+(And note that chef-owner Lona Luo was a semifinalist for a James Beard Best Chef: Midwest Award in 2018, making this food a seriously good deal.)

-While we’re on the subject of Italian comfort food, we’d be remiss not to mention Adriana’s On The Hill.
-As a stalwart pillar of The Hill neighborhood in St. Louis, with historically Italian roots, this cafe’s sandwiches are the stuff of legend.
-Run by local Adriana Fazio and her daughters since 1992, you’ll likely be encourages to try one of their famous beef or meatball sandwiches—which, trust us, will not disappoint.
+We’d be remiss not to mention Adriana’s on The Hill, run by Adriana Fazio and her daughters since 1992.
+As a stalwart pillar of The Hill neighborhood in St. Louis with historically Italian roots, this cafe’s sandwiches are the stuff of legend.
+You’ll likely be encouraged to try one of their famous beef or meatball sandwiches—which, trust us, will not disappoint.

-If you’ve never tried this classic Czech pastry, it’s time to visit the Kolache Factory in Brentwood.
-This delicious baked good can come sweet or savory, with either fruit or meats, cheeses and vegetables wrapped in dough and baked.
-For breakfast or lunch, try the potato, egg and cheese or sausage, egg and cheese variety, for a delicious twist on the classic breakfast biscuit sandwich.
+If you’ve never tried this classic Czech pastry, it’s time to visit St. Louis Kolache’s Creve Coeur, Ballwin or O’Fallon, Missouri, locations.
+This delicious baked good can come sweet or savory, with either fruit, meat, cheese or vegetable filling wrapped in dough and baked.
+For a savory breakfast or lunch, try the mac-n-cheese and bacon or egg and cheese.
+If you’re craving something sweet, we recommend the blueberry with lemon zest or the house favorite apple pie.

 Blues City Deli

 If you stop by here for lunch, don’t be deterred by the line stretching out the door.
-It’s been happening since Blues City Deli opened over a decade ago, and the restaurant proprietors know how to handle a crowd, which has been happening for over a decade since it opened.
-Try out one of their po’boy, Italian or New York-style pastrami sandwiches with a fountain soda, surrounded by jazz- and blues-themed decor and live music.
+It’s been happening since Blues City Deli opened more than a decade ago in Benton Park, and the restaurant proprietors know how to handle a crowd.
+Try out one of their po’boy, Italian or New York-style pastrami sandwiches with a fountain soda, surrounded by jazz- and blues-themed decor (and frequent live music).

-It’s tough to get in on weekends here as there is nearly always a large line and long wait, but if you aren’t pressed for time or can make it on an unsuspecting weekday, Southwest Diner in Maplewood is worth your trouble.
-Diners love the reasonably-priced omelets, pickle fries, grits, burritos and fare inspired by the Southwest region of the U.S. Pro tip: for vegetarians, their homemade black bean burger is to die for.
+It’s tough to get in on weekends as there is nearly always a large line and long wait, but if you aren’t pressed for time or can make it on an unsuspecting weekday, Southwest Diner in Maplewood is worth your trouble.
+Diners love the reasonably-priced omelets, pickle fries, grits, burritos and other fare inspired by the Southwest region of the U.S. Pro tip: For vegetarians, the homemade chorizo and black bean burger are to die for.

 With a fusion of Korean-Mexican fare, Seoul Taco began as a food truck and has now opened several brick-and-mortar locations in several cities, which speaks to its well-loved menu.
-Take a look at the St. Louis menu and you’ll see all entree options are under $10, but the volume and quality of delicious ingredients will leave you feeling sated.
-Try out the three tacos for $8, a burrito for $8 or the gogi bowl.
+All entree options are under $10, but the volume and quality of delicious ingredients will leave you feeling sated.
+Choose steak, chicken, pork or tofu as your protein and order three tacos for $8 or a burrito or gogi bowl for $9.

 Guerilla Street Food

-Guerilla Street Food began as a food truck offering authentic Filipino-style cuisine, and popular demand led to two brick-and-mortar locations, in both The Hill and South Grand neighborhoods.
-Expand your palette with dishes like the Arroz Caldo, Tempeh Adobo, Veggie Ukoy and Sisig Taco, but less adventurous diners can be eased in to this cultural cuisine with dishes like the All-City Burger, crafted with a Filipino twist.
+Guerilla Street Food began as a food truck offering authentic Filipino-style cuisine, and popular demand led to multiple brick-and-mortar locations, in The Delmar Loop, The Hill, Webster Groves and South Grand neighborhoods.
+Expand your palette with dishes like the Arroz Caldo, Tempeh Adobo, Veggie Ukoy and Sisig Taco.
+Less adventurous diners can be eased in to this cultural cuisine with dishes like the All-City Burger, crafted with a Filipino twist.

 Fozzie’s Sandwich Emporium

-For another delicious, classic spot to grab an artisan sandwich, St. Louis locals love Fozzie’s Sandwich Emporium, which has two locations in Richmond Heights and Des Peres.
+For another delicious, classic spot to grab an artisan sandwich or burger, St. Louis locals love Richmond Heights‘ Fozzie’s Sandwich Emporium.
 You’ll find favorites like roast-beef dip, Italian beef and chicken Parmesan, as well as gyros and two different types of veggie burgers, all at affordable price points.
+And don’t forget the shake—we recommend the Chocolate Julep with Oreos, fresh mint and fudge.